pfistdo/PoopTracker_Backend/README.md

 ## API Reference

-The backend server provides a Swagger API documentation that can be found on http://localhost:8000/docs.
+The backend server provides a Swagger API documentation that can be found on https://poop-tracker-48b06530794b.herokuapp.com/docs or locally on http://localhost:8000/docs.

 ## Authors